microsoft/dev-tunnels/ts/README-dev.md

 substring, use a command similar to the following:

 ## Making Changes
 If you update this SDK, please up the package.json file in conenctions and management to require a dependeny that is > the current published version.
 This will fix issues where yarn will pull the old version of packages and will cause mismatched dependencies.
+See [example PR](https://github.com/microsoft/dev-tunnels/pull/358)